-The 2021 Queensland Outback Rail-Road-Ride is a series of road bike rides, in four stages, matching Queensland’s growing network of sealed ‘development roads’ with the (shrinking) rail network.
-Each stage begins or ends at points serviced by NSW or Queensland Rail and with the event we aim to also show how point-to-point outback cycling can match well with trains.
+The Queensland Outback Rail-Road-Ride is a series of road bike rides, in 3 stages, matching Queensland’s growing network of sealed ‘development roads’ with the (shrinking) rail network.
+Each stage begins or ends at points serviced by Queensland Rail and with the event we aim to also show how point-to-point outback cycling can match well with trains.
 These rides are camping, in towns, beside remote pubs and rest areas.
-Distances vary from 64 to 230 km.
-Longest days are 209 and 230 km.
-Stage 4 includes options to ride 3 trains: Inlander, Gulflander and Savannahlander.
-Day by day details now available on request.
+Distances vary from 64 to 193 km.
+Stage 3 includes options to ride 3 trains: Inlander, Gulflander and Savannahlander.
+Day by day details available on request.

-14 May 2021: Min Min Lights, Longreach to Mt.Isa via Winton and Boulia in 9 days
+2: Min Min Lights, Longreach to Mt.Isa via Winton and Boulia in 7 days (incl 2 rest days)

-23 May 2021: Gulf Country, Mt.Isa to Forsayth via Karumba and Normanton in 12 days
+3: Gulf Country, Mt.Isa to Georgetown (near Forsayth) via Karumba and Normanton in 12 days (incl 4 rest days)

-More about past Outbike rides and ideas for groups and clubs can be found on our ‘legacy’ outbike.com.au website.
+More about past Outbike rides and ideas for groups and clubs can be found on our website: outbike.com.au

 Testimony from one of our returning riders: